kelvinsekx/portfolio/src/content/magic-with-exponentiation-operator/index.md

 ```

 For me, this is unnecessary long compare to that of python (**).
+E
 But goodnews, the exponentiation operator similar to python is standardized in JavaScript with support for all browsers except IE(Internet Explorer).

 ** The Exponentiation **

- The exponentiation returns the nultiplication of the number ont the left by the number of times of the number on the right.
+ The exponentiation returns the multiplication of the number ont the left by the number of times of the number on the right.

 ```javascript
 {